NEW SPECULATIVE FICTION/URBAN NOIR BY MEDEAS WRAY

 Read an excerpt here:

-In one recess, medical illustrations from an old encyclopaedia acted as the backdrop to a
+In one recess, there were medical illustrations from an old encyclopaedia acting as a backdrop to a jar containing what

-jar containing what seemed to be pickled cucumbers submerged in a murky liquid, whilst in another, the brightly coloured plasterwork mould of a head showing the anatomical connections between ear, nose and throat, glared back towards them: a once-functional
+looked like pickled cucumbers submerged in a murky liquid, whilst in another, the brightly coloured plasterwork mould of a head showing the anatomical connections between ear, nose and throat, glared back towards him: a once-functional object now managing

 For Kobo e-book click through to smarturl.it/oceu81